particlemontecarlo/copula_changepoint/README.md

 Scripts correspond to experiments in the paper.
 After running the scripts plotting tools are provided in R.

-Try running example_mcmc.m to begin with.
+Try running example_pmcmc.m to begin with.